Swag-Discord-Bot/Swag-Docs/README.md

 ---

-If you would like to contribue to the doccumentation, you can clone the repoistory like so:
+If you would like to contribute to the documentation, you can clone the repository like so:
 ```
 git clone https://github.com/Swag-Discord-Bot/Swag-Docs.git
 ```